freeCodeCamp/guide/src/pages/agile/acceptance-testing/index.md

 ->Approval Decision
 =======
 Acceptance Testing focuses on checking if the developed software meets all the requirements.
-Its main purpose is to check if the solution developed meets the user expectations.
+Its main purpose is to check if the solution developed meets user expectations.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.